 Her father, the Duke of York, converted to Roman Catholicism in 1668 or 1669, whereas Mary and Anne were educated as Anglicans, in accordance with the dictates of Charles II.
-When Mary’s mother died in 1671, her father married again two years later, taking as his second wife the Catholic Mary Beatrice d’Este, who was just four years older than Mary.
-Mary spent her childhood at Richmond Palace, where she was raised with her sister by the housekeeper Lady Frances Villiers, with only occasional visits to her parents at the palace of Saint James or to her maternal grandfather, Lord Clarendon, in Twickenham.
-Mary was educated by private tutors, and her studies comprised music, dance, drawing, the French language, and religion.
+When Mary’s mother died in 1671, her father remarried two years later, taking Catholic Mary Beatrice d’Esteas as his second wife who was just four years older than Mary.
+Mary spent her childhood at Richmond Palace where she was raised with her sister by the housekeeper Lady Frances Villiers, with only occasional visits to her parents at the palace of Saint James or to her maternal grandfather, Lord Clarendon, in Twickenham.
+Private tutors educated Mary and her studies consisted of music, dance, drawing, French, and religion.

-From the age of about nine and up to her marriage, Mary had a close correspondence with an older girl, Frances Apsley, daughter of courtier Sir Allen Apsley.
-At the age of fifteen, Princess Mary was betrothed to the Stadtholder of Holland, the Prince of Orange, William.
+From the age of about nine until her marriage, Mary maintained close correspondence with an older girl, Frances Apsley, daughter of courtier Sir Allen Apsley.
+At the age of fifteen, Princess Mary was betrothed to the Stadtholder of Holland, William, Prince of Orange.
 William was the son of her paternal aunt, Mary Stuart, and of Prince William II of Orange-Nassau.
 Initially, Charles II opposed an alliance with the Dutch ruler; he would have preferred Mary to marry the heir to the French throne, Louis.
-However, he subsequently approved, since Holland was becoming politically favorable.
-Pressured by Parliament, by the king, and by Lord Danby, the Duke of York consented to the wedding, falsely stating that he wanted to gain popularity with the Protestants.
+However, he subsequently approved, since Holland was becoming politically favourable.
+Pressured by Parliament, by the King, and by Lord Danby, the Duke of York consented to the wedding, falsely stating that he wanted to gain popularity with the Protestants.
 When James told his daughter that she should marry her cousin, she cried all afternoon and the following day.

-William and Mary were married in the chapel of St James’s Palace by Bishop Henry Compton on November 4, 1677.
-Mary, as established by the marriage contract, should have followed her husband to the Netherlands, but the departure for Holland had to be delayed by almost a month because of the bad weather that raged on the sea.
-When the couple reached the Dutch coast, they realised that, given the season, Rotterdam was inaccessible because of the completely frozen water around the port.
-As a consequence, the ship was forced to dock in the small village of Ter Heijde, and then from there, they were forced to continue on foot through the snow until they reached a carriage that transported them to Huis Honselaarsdijk.
+William and Mary were married in the chapel of St James’ Palace by Bishop Henry Compton on November 4, 1677.
+Mary, as established by the marriage contract, would have followed her husband to the Netherlands but the departure for Holland had to be delayed by almost a month because of bad weather that raged at sea.
+When the couple reached the Dutch coast, they were unable to access Rotterdam the water around the port had completely frozen.
+As a result, the ship was forced to dock in the small village of Ter Heijde and the royal couple were forced to continue on foot through the snow until they reached a carriage that transported them to Huis Honselaarsdijk.

-Mary’s lively personality and nature immediately made her popular with the Dutch people, and her marriage to a Protestant prince immediately increased her family’s popularity in Britain.
-While remaining devoutly faithful to her husband, William did not demonstrate his affection to her and often appeared cold towards his wife.
-The month of their marriage, Mary became pregnant.
-However, during a visit with her husband to the fortified city of Breda, she suffered a meltdown and an haemorrhage that compromised her pregnancy.
-Similar phenomena occurred again in the middle of 1678, at the beginning of 1679, and at the beginning of 1680, with pregnancies that ended in abortions or deaths at birth.
+Mary’s lively nature made her popular with the Dutch people and her marriage to a Protestant prince immediately increased her family’s popularity in Britain.
+While devoted and faithful to her husband, William did not demonstrate his affection to her and often appeared cold towards his wife.
+Within months of their marriage, Mary became pregnant.
+During a visit with her husband to the fortified city of Breda, however, she suffered a miscarriage that may have prevented her from having further pregnancies.
+She experienced further miscarriages in 1678, 1679, and 1680.

-From May 1684, the king’s illegitimate son, James Scott, Duke of Monmouth, moved to live in the Netherlands, where he was welcomed by William and Mary.
-Monmouth was seen at the English court as a rival of the Duke of York.
-William of Orange, on the other hand, decided to welcome him positively, believing that he had insufficient pretensions to the throne and that all in all he was a valid Protestant ally.
+From May 1684, the king’s illegitimate son, James Scott, the Duke of Monmouth, came to live in the Netherlands where William and Mary welcomed him.
+Monmouth was seen as a rival of the Duke of York at the English court.
+William of Orange, on the other hand, welcomed him positively, believing that he was a strong Protestant ally.

-When Charles II died without legitimate heirs in February 1685, the Duke of York became king with the name of James II (in England and Ireland), and as James VII (in Scotland).
+When Charles II died without legitimate heirs in February 1685, the Duke of York became King with the name of James II (in England and Ireland) and as James VII (in Scotland).
 Mary was playing cards with her husband when she was informed of her father’s succession.
-When the illegitimate son of Charles, the Duke of Monmouth, assembled in Amsterdam troops intending to conduct an invasion of Great Britain, William of Orange promptly informed his father-in-law of his intentions and ordered the British regiments in the Netherlands to return home.
-Thanks to William’s readiness, the Duke of Monmouth was defeated, captured and then executed.
-However, both the king and Mary publicly deplored these actions.
+When the illegitimate son of Charles, the Duke of Monmouth, assembled troops in Amsterdam intending to invade Great Britain, William of Orange informed his father-in-law of his intentions and ordered the British regiments in the Netherlands to return home.
+Thanks to William’s readiness, the Duke of Monmouth was defeated, captured and executed.
+The king and Mary publicly deplored these actions, however.

-James, who grew increasingly unpopular in England, also held a controversial religious policy: his attempt to guarantee religious freedom even to non-Anglicans by suspending parliamentary laws by royal decree was not well received.
-Mary believed that her father’s actions and choices were absolutely illegal.
-Once again, she opposed her father’s policy when he refused to help the Netherlands when the Catholic king of France, Louis XIV, decided to invade Holland to persecute the Huguenots.
-In an attempt to damage the figure of his son-in-law, James II encouraged his daughter’s staff to inform her that William had a love affair with Elizabeth Villiers, the princess’ maid of honour.
-Having received such information, Mary waited outside Villiers’ room and caught her husband leaving her room in the middle of the night.
-William denied any amorous affair or adultery, and Mary either believed him or decided to forgive him.
-Recent studies have suggested that Villiers and William probably weren’t lovers at the time: rather, it is stated that the two met secretly in order to discuss diplomatic intelligence, in which perhaps she herself was involved at the level of espionage.
-Nonetheless, Mary decided to send all her staff back to the UK and only later discovered that Villiers had entertained a relationship with her husband.
+James, who grew increasingly unpopular in England, also held a controversial religious policy: his attempt to guarantee religious freedom even for non-Anglicans by suspending parliamentary laws by royal decree was not well received.
+Mary believed that her father’s actions and choices were illegal.
+She again opposed her father’s policy when he refused to help the Netherlands when the Catholic King of France, Louis XIV, invaded Holland to persecute the Huguenots.
+In an attempt to damage the reputation of his son-in-law, James II encouraged his daughter’s staff to inform her that William had a love affair with Elizabeth Villiers, the princess’ maid of honour.
+Armed with this information, Mary waited outside Villiers’ room and caught her husband leaving it in the middle of the night.
+William denied amoury or adultery and Mary either believed him or decided to forgive him.
+Recent research suggests that Villiers and William were more likely meeting secretly to discuss diplomatic intelligence, in which Villiers was involved at the level of espionage.
+Nevertheless, Mary send all her staff back to Britain.

 The Glorious Revolution

 Following the political and social policy entertained by James II in England, several Protestant politicians and nobles came into contact with Mary’s husband as early as 1686.
-After James had forced the Anglican clergy to read the Declaration of Indulgence – the proclamation guaranteeing religious freedom to dissidents – his unpopularity grew exponentially.
+After James had forced the Anglican clergy to read the Declaration of Indulgence – the proclamation guaranteeing religious freedom to dissidents – his unpopularity grew significantly.
 Public alarm increased in June 1688, when Queen Mary of Modena gave birth to James Francis Edward Stuart.
-Contrarily to Mary and Anne, he was raised as a Roman Catholic.
-Some accused the king of secretly replacing his son who died at birth with another baby.
-Although there is no evidence to support this hypothesis, Mary publicly challenged the child’s legitimacy, coming to a break with her father.
+Unlike Mary and Anne, he was raised Roman Catholic.
+Some accused the king of secretly replacing his son, who died at birth, with another baby.
+Although there is no evidence to support this hypothesis, Mary publicly challenged the child’s legitimacy, breaking with her father.

 On June 30, William of Orange – who was still in the Netherlands with Mary – was invited to travel to England with an army and to dethrone his father-in-law, James II.
-William was initially reluctant to this proposal.
+William was initially reluctant.
 Indeed, he was jealous of his wife’s position as heir to the English crown and feared that she would become more powerful than him.
-Mary, however, convinced her husband that she did not care about political power.
-William, therefore, agreed to proceed with the invasion.
+Mary convinced her husband that she did not care about political power, however and William agreed to proceed with the invasion.
 His intentions became public in September 1688.
-The English people made no attempt to save their king.
+The English people made no effort to save their king.

-On December 11, the defeated king tried to escape but was intercepted.
-However, he managed to escape on December 23.
-William, wishing not to rage against his father-in-law, deliberately allowed James to flee to France, where he lived in exile until his death.
+On December 11, the defeated king tried to escape but was intercepted but he managed to escape on December 23.
+William, not wanting to create conflict with his father-in-law, allowed James to flee to France, where he lived in exile until his death.

 The English Succession

-In 1689, William of Orange convened the parliament in order to discuss who should succeed to the throne of England.
-A party led by Lord Danby believed that Mary should reign since she was James II’s legitimate heir.
-However, William and his opponents believed that the Prince of Orange could not be subjected to his wife.
-In fact, he felt insecure in his position and wished to rule as king rather than act merely as the queen’s husband.
-England had already witnessed a joint monarchy in the XVI century when Mary I married the Spanish Prince Philip.
+In 1689, William of Orange convened Parliament to discuss who should succeed to the throne of England.
+A party led by Lord Danby believed that Mary should reign, since she was James II’s legitimate heir.
+However, William and his supporters believed that the Prince of Orange should not be subordinate to his wife and he should rule as king.
+England had already witnessed a joint monarchy in the 16th century when Mary I married the Spanish Prince Philip.
 At that time, it was agreed that Philip would take the title of king only until the death of his wife.
-On the other hand, William requested to remain king even after Mary’s death.
-Although some proposed that she should be the only ruler, Mary remained faithful to her husband and refused to be queen.
+In this instance, William requested to remain king even after Mary’s death.
+Although some proposed that Mary be the sole ruler, Mary remained faithful to her husband and refused to be queen.

-The Parliament did not offer the crown to James Francis Edward Stuart, James’ eldest son (who would have been the legitimate heir in normal circumstances).
-Instead, the throne was offered to William and Mary as joint kings.
-The Bill of Right later excluded not only James II and his heirs (with the exception of Anne) from the throne, but all Catholic sovereigns.
+The Parliament did not offer the crown to James Francis Edward Stuart, James’ eldest son.
+Instead, the throne was offered to William and Mary as joint monarchs.
+The Bill of Rights later excluded not only James II and his heirs (with the exception of Anne) from the throne but all Catholic sovereigns.

 [1.]
 The Editors of Encyclopaedia Britannica (2019).
 Mary II Queen of England, Scotland, and Ireland.
 Britannica.
 Available from: https://www.britannica.com/biography/Mary-II